 Blairgowrie (River Ericht)

-UPDATE 2019: West Grange Fishings (owners of the Rattray Bank, ie north side)), and the BRDAA (Blairgowrie Bank) have instituted a bank share agreement.
+Beat Rotation: West Grange Fishings (owners of the Rattray Bank, ie north side)), and the BRDAA (Blairgowrie Bank) have instituted a bank share agreement.
 This effectively divides river into two beats (upper and lower) on a rota basis, with anglers allowed to fish both banks of their allotted beat (PDAA anglers fish the same rota as BRDAA).
-Details of the 2019 rota and a map showing beat boundaries can be found below, and by clicking here.
+Details of the 2020 rota (same as 2019) and a map showing beat boundaries can be found below, and by clicking here.

 The road to West Grange is due to be repaired which will give better access to the BRDAA parking just upstream of Kitty Swanson's Bridge.